Finding LGBTQ-Friendly Treatment Centers

 Understanding the Unique Needs of LGBTQ-Focused Rehabilitation

-- Sexual preference affects personal behaviors.
+- Sexual and gender identity affects personal behaviors.

 - Less access to insurance through work or quality healthcare is prevalent.